TikhonovFenichelReductions.jl

 Most TFPVs we are interested in are of this type, because they directly relate to a slow-fast separation of processes.
 However, there might exist TFPVs that are characterized by more complicated expressions in the original parameters being small (see the next section).

 The function tfpvs_and_varieties yields all slow-fast separations of rates that are TFPVs and the corresponding varieties $\mathcal{V}(f^{(0)})$.
-Roughly speaking, this checks for all possible slow-fast separations of rates $\pi^\star$ whether there exists an irreducible component of $\mathcal{V}(f^{(0)})$ with dimension $s$, since these correspond to the potential slow manifolds on which a reduction is defined.
+Roughly speaking, this method checks for all possible slow-fast separations of rates $\pi^\star$ whether there exists an irreducible component of $\mathcal{V}(f^{(0)})$ with the desired dimension $s$, since these correspond to the potential slow manifolds on which a reduction is defined.
 Additionally, we use a condition on the Jacobian $D_1f^{(0)}$ to filter out potential candidates.
 Afterwards, it only remains to check whether the slow manifold can be given in parameterized form as a subset of $\mathbb{R}^n$.
 With this, one can then compute the reduced system.

 All TFPVs

-To get all possible TFPVs $\pi'$, we consider necessary conditions concerning $D_1 f$ and $f$ – namely the existence of a point $x_0\in\mathbb{R}^n$ for which $f(x_0,\pi')$ and the determinant of each $k\times k$ minor of $D_1 f(x_0,\pi')$ vanish for $k>n-s$.
+To get all possible TFPVs $\pi'$, we consider necessary conditions concerning $D_1 f$ and $f$ – namely the existence of a point $x_0\in\mathbb{R}^n$ for which $f(x_0,\pi')$ and the determinants of each $k\times k$ minor of $D_1 f(x_0,\pi')$ vanish for $k>n-s$.
 Let $I$ be the ideal generated by these polynomial expressions.
 Then, all TFPVs are contained in $\mathcal{V}(I)$ taken in $\mathbb{R}^m$.

 $G\cap\mathbb{R}[\pi]$ can be computed by calling tfpvs_groebner.
 Given a TFPV defined by some expressions, one can rewrite the original system with a new parameter equal to this expression, which makes it a slow-fast separation of rates.
 Then, the approach discussed above becomes applicable allowing us to compute the reduced system.